 If you’re a family that loves the outdoors, don’t miss a trip to Lake Wenatchee, a glacier-fed lake two and half hours east of Seattle that is one of the best lakes in Washington.

-You’ll find a sandy beach that has plenty of driftwood on it to climb over and building forts.
-The crystal blue water is often calm and it’s a great for swimming.
+You’ll find a sandy beach that has plenty of driftwood on it to climb over and build forts.
+The crystal blue water is often calm, and it’s great for swimming.
 Families wanting to spend the night can do so at the Lake Wenatchee State Park campground.

 If you want a change of pace from the lake during your vacation, you’re also a short drive to Leavenworth, a Bavarian-inspired town that will charm visitors of all ages.
 Gina of Evergreen and Salt